 Built as a royal hunting lodge near Peebles and spanning nearly a thousand years of Scottish history, trace the footsteps of the many kings and queens of Scotland who visited, discover how priests escaped in times of danger, and see the wonderful collection of artefacts and relics.

 Tours of the house must be booked in advance and are exclusively for one household only.
-The house and grounds are open till 30 November 2020.
+The house will open on 19th May for exclusive guided tours only and tickets must be booked in advance.

 Did you know?